Developing with QIIME 2

 The Tutorial: A step-by-step guide to building your first QIIME 2 plugin chapter is where the focus is for the near future, though all of the Plugin Development chapters have useful and up-to-date content in them.
 You’ll also find content in Explanations and various other chapters throughout, but those are currently less thorough and generally need some updates.
 Please let us know if you find anything that is inaccurate or outdated.

 Developing with QIIME 2 (DWQ2) is split into multiple Parts covering topics in QIIME 2 development, including Plugin Development, Interface Development, and Docs Development.
 You do not need to read all of these parts to develop with QIIME 2.
 If you are interested in creating plugins, then the only part you need to concern yourself with is Plugin Development.
 Similarly, if you want to build an interface, you only need Interface Development.
 Other parts, such as Framework Development and Distribution Development, are currently targeted primarily for the development team in the Caporaso Lab.
-Docs Development is slated for a full re-write as we adapt our approach to user documentation.
+Docs Development isn’t really written yet, but you will find relevant and up-to-date (as of 2 July 2025) information here if you’re interested in writing documentation for developers or users of QIIME 2.

 Chapter